 In general, applicants are expected to hold a degree in an appropriate subject; however alternative qualifications, combined with an appropriate level of significant and relevant experience, may also be considered as a means for entry.
 For more advice on this please contact the Graduate School Admissions Team who will be able to advise.

-Applicants with no formal higher educational qualifications should not be deterred from applying for this course, but should contact the Graduate School Admissions Team to discuss their suitability.
+Applicants with no formal higher educational qualifications should not be deterred from applying for this course, but must have at least 2 years of Project Management experience.

 It is important when submitting an application that you ensure you have completed all the necessary sections and enclosed all the relevant documentation to ensure that your application can be processed as quickly as possible.